What to expect when you book an appointment:

 Janet will feel your pulse, look at your tongue and may also feel some of the acupuncture points on your abdomen.

-The aim of your individual assessment is to build a complete picture of you – to understand your health history, treatment goals, and identify the root of any current health problems.
+The aim of your individual assessment is to build a complete picture of you – to understand your health history, treatment goals and try to identify the root of any current health problems.

 Janet is happy to answer your questions at any stage of the assessment and treatment, or simply let you relax.